oravus/vpr-workshop/index.md

 The workshop will provide substantial prizes in the following categories:

 - Best Overall Presentation Award, sponsored by Nvidia:
-    - 1 x Jetson Orin + Laptop powered with 3070 RTX card for a single author presentation, or
+    - Jetson Orin + Laptop powered with 3070 (or higher 40xx) RTX card and
-    - N (max 5) x Jetson Nano for a multi-author presentation.
+    - Jetson Nano to each co-author to a max of 5 authors.
 - Runner-up Paper Presentation Award, given to the student presenters at the spotlight sessions.
 - Runner-up Poster Presentation Award, given to the student presenters at the poster sessions.
 - Top-3 impactful open-source contributions, which successfully enabled new entrants, supported existing top libraries, or provided a better understanding of localization literature.